BugShooting/BugShooting.Docs/plugin.md

 ## <a name="introduction"></a>Introduction

-Bug Shooting provides a Plugin API (V3) to create custom Outputs.
+Bug Shooting provides a Plugin API (version 3) to create custom Outputs.
 The API is written in .NET so you can create Outputs by using C# or VB.NET.
-YOu need Bug Shooting version 2.16.x or higher to use this version of Plugin API.
+Bug Shooting version 2.16.x or higher is necessary to use this version of Plugin API.

 > The previous versions of the Output API ([V1](https://bugshooting.manuscript.com/f/page?W26) and [V2](https://bugshooting.manuscript.com/f/page?W34)) are still supported but will be removed in the future.